CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 * Next, press the  **Select File** button.
 This opens a file browser that you can use to select the file that will be encrypted.
 When the file is selected, press the **Encrypt** button.
 This encrypts the selected file.

 Encryption creates a new encrypted file that is named by adding to the end extension *.c4gh*.
-For example, encrypring file _my_data1.csv_ will produce a new, encrypted file with name _my_data.csv.c4h_.
-Currently,Crypt4GH application does not provid a progress bar.
+For example, encrypring file _my_data1.csv_ will produce a new, encrypted file with name _my_data.csv.c4gh_.
+Currently, Crypt4GH application does not provide a progress bar.
 If the file/zipped folder contains a big dataset, the encryption process can last for up to minutes.

 The ecrypted file is now ready to be uploaded to _SD Connect_.

 ![Crytp4sds](https://user-images.githubusercontent.com/83574067/122655808-243c6180-d15e-11eb-82b6-40ba33dbd274.png)

-* If you need to encrypt **large datasets**, check the instructions on how to programmatically encrypt files with Crypt4GH.